Who is Alice?

 United Ways across the country are joining forces to bring this issue out of the shadows and ignite a grassroots movement to give ALICE a chance to become financially stable.
 We are raising awareness that ALICE exists in Snohomish County, and that we need to address ALICE for the economic well-being of all residents.
 We are also shedding light on the underlying causes keeping ALICE from succeeding.

-United Way of Snohomish County currently works to provide some short- and medium-term solutions for ALICE, such as free tax preparation and financial and career mentoring through our individual development account program.
+United Way of Snohomish County currently works to provide some short- and medium-term solutions for ALICE, such as free tax preparation.

 How is the ALICE research conducted?